 Dr. Clarke spent a number of years as a classroom teacher in Australia before coming to Canada to work with beginning teachers, classroom teachers, and university instructors at UBC.
 He is involved in a number of projects, including the CITE elementary teacher education initiative.
 In recent years he has become increasingly involved in supporting SoTL inquiries by local, national, and international faculty members.
 Further, he has worked on a number of international projects supporting the work of pre-service teachers, graduate students, and faculty members.
 When not actively involved in these endeavours, Dr. Clarke participates behind the scenes in various capacities often involving new ways of exploring teacher education initiatives, for example the annual Investigating Our Practices (IOP) conference, as part of his work for the Centre for the Study of Teacher Education.

-Hubball, H. T., Clarke, A., & Pearson, M. (in press).
+Hubball, H. T., Clarke, A., & Pearson, M. (2017).
 Strategic Leadership Development in Research-Intensive Higher Education Contexts: The Scholarship of Educational Leadership.
 In P. Tripathi and S. Mukerji (Ed.), Handbook of Research on Administration, Policy, and Leadership in Higher Education.
-PA: IGI Global.
+PA: IGI Global. (pp. 1-19)

 Guopeng, F., & Clarke, A. (2017).
 Teacher agency in Canadian context: Linking the how and the what.
 Journal of Education for Teaching, 43(5), 581-593.